 - working with other agencies to implement these strategies, including through coordinated approaches.

 The ACCC uses a range of compliance and enforcement tools to encourage compliance with the Act.
-In deciding which compliance or enforcement tool (or the combination of such tools) to use, our first priority is always to achieve the best possible outcome for the community and to manage risk proportionately.
+In deciding which compliance or enforcement tool (or combination of such tools) to use, our first priority is always to achieve the best possible outcome for the community and to manage risk proportionately.
 Our enforcement actions seek to maximise impact and leverage any outcomes across an industry sector.
 For example, we use the outcome of one court proceeding to encourage other industry participants in the sector to change their practices.

 The ACCC cannot pursue all matters that come to our attention.
-The ACCC’s role is to focus on those circumstances that will, or have the potential to, harm the competitive process or result in widespread consumer or small business detriment.
+The ACCC’s role is to focus on those circumstances that will, or have the potential to, impact vulnerable consumers, harm the competitive process or result in widespread consumer or small business detriment.
 The ACCC exercises discretion to direct resources to matters that provide the greatest overall benefit.

 Each year we review our compliance and enforcement priorities.
 Priorities are determined following external consultation and an assessment of existing or emerging issues and their impact on consumer welfare and the competitive process.
 They include current priorities and those that we consider to be enduring.
 The ACCC may also be funded from time to time by the Government to conduct inquiries or work in specific industries or areas.

 This year’s priorities and areas of focus, along with those priorities that we consider to be enduring, can be seen above.

 The ACCC also develops annual Product Safety Priorities.
 These priorities reflect that the ACCC has a role in conducting consumer product safety investigations and surveillance, administering consumer product safety recalls and making recommendations on product safety regulations, including standards and bans.
 A copy of these priorities and principles that are applied in determining the priorities can be seen at: Product safety priorities